Introduction to Cryptographic Failures

 DAST, though, understands arguments and function calls so it can determine if a call is behaving as it should be.
 SAST can’t check calls and in most cases, is unable to check argument values.

 IAST stands for Interactive Application Security Testing.
-Because both SAST and DAST are older technologies, there are those who argue they lack what it takes to secure modern web and mobile apps.
+Because both SAST and DAST are older technologies, some argue they lack what it takes to secure modern web and mobile apps.
 For example, SAST has a difficult time dealing with libraries and frameworks found in modern apps.
 That’s because static tools only see the application source code they can follow.
 What’s more, libraries and third-party components often cause static tools to choke, producing “lost sources” and “lost sinks” messages.
 The same is true for frameworks.
-Run a static tool on an API, web service or REST endpoint, and it won’t find anything wrong in them because it can’t understand the framework.
+Run a static tool on an API, web service or REST endpoint, and it won’t find anything wrong in it because it can’t understand the framework.

 IAST is designed to address the shortcomings of SAST and DAST by combining elements of both approaches.
 IAST places an agent within an application and performs all its analysis in the app in real-time and anywhere in the development process IDE, continuous integrated environment, QA or even in production.